 As you see from the article, at the beginning of your route, you do not need to have a lot of features, and they are quite standard.
 Start a job search website with MVP to prove your idea and focus on marketing and bringing in traffic.
 As you get more and more impact you will be able to improve the platform with advanced features that will allow you to scale up for larger companies and more niches.

-At Greenice, we have experience with HRMS, ATS, and Talent Bank systems that reliably serve their owners’ needs.
+At Greenice, we have experience devloping not only job board websites by also HRMS, ATS, and Talent Bank systems that reliably serve their owners' needs.